RafaelJo28/ShortestPathVisualizerADA/README.md

 ### UI Controls
 - Buttons to select algorithms
-- Buttons to add waypoint, set delay, clear board, and run visualizations
+- Buttons to randomize grid
 - Animated traversal of algorithms

 ---